Google スプレッドシートとAirtableの連携イメージ

 Base ID and Table ID can be obtained from the URL.

-Select and set the Airtable field information and the content you want to input from the output.
+Select and set the Airtable field information and the content you want to input from the retrieved values.

-Once everything is set, click "Test" to check if the information from Google Sheets is reflected in the specified table.
+Once all settings are complete, click "Test" to check if the information from Google Sheets is reflected in the specified table.

-If the test is successful, the record ID can be obtained as output.
+If the test is successful, the record ID can be obtained as retrieved value.

 Once confirmed, click "Save" to complete all settings.